Allevon412/ADCS_Attack_framework/README.md

 1) Set up an SMB Relay server (Modified NTLMRelayX)
 2) Perform reconnaissance on certificate authorities & certificate templates.
 3) Abuse the printer bug to coerce the DC into authenticating to our smbserver -> relay it to the ADCS Web Enrollment endpoint & grab a bas64 version of the DC's certificate.
 4) It's supposed to also identify any certificate templates where we can submit our own subject (I.E. Domain Admin or other user) and apply for that certificate using a target subject.
 However, my setup couldn't get this to work.
-Abondoning the work here.
+Abondoning the work here (wanted the project to be a weekend thing, turning out to be maybe month+ worth of work).

 Resources:
 https://posts.specterops.io/certified-pre-owned-d95910965cd2